Cray-HPE/docs-sat/docs/release_notes/shasta_1.4_release_notes.md

 replacing `SAT_COMMAND` with the name of the `sat` command.
 Alternatively, the user can enter the `sat` container with `sat bash` and use the `man` command.

-## New `sat init` Command and Config File Location Change
+## New `sat init` Command and Configuration File Location Change

-The default location of the SAT config file has been changed from `/etc/sat.toml` to `~/.config/sat/sat.toml`.
+The default location of the SAT configuration file has been changed from `/etc/sat.toml` to `~/.config/sat/sat.toml`.
 A new command, `sat init`, has been added that initializes a configuration file in the new default directory.
-This better supports individual users on the system who want their own config files.
+This better supports individual users on the system who want their own configuration files.

 `~/.config/sat` is mounted into the container that runs under Podman, so changes are persistent across invocations of the `sat` container.
 If desired, an alternate configuration directory can be specified with the `SAT_CONFIG_DIR` environment variable.

-Additionally, if a config file does not yet exist when a user runs a `sat` command, one is generated automatically.
+Additionally, if a configuration file does not yet exist when a user runs a `sat` command, one is generated automatically.

 ## Additional Types Added to `sat hwinv`